Frequently asked questions

 Q: Do campers return year after year?

 A: Yes, we have a 60% return rate.
 Kids come again and again for adventure.
-We have kids that come for up to 5 years in a row to our camp.
+We have kids that come for up to 5 years in a row to our camp and are now Jr counselors.

 Q: I have read how safe your adventures are, but what about the "things in nature" you may come across.
 Rattle snakes, wild cats?